uehaj/mcp-notifier/README.md

 ## Requirements

-- Node.js 14 or higher
+- Node.js 18 or higher
 - npm 6 or higher
+- Desktop environment (Windows, macOS, or Linux)
+- Access permissions to notification system

 ## License